 Miss Americana and the Heartbreak Prince - Lover

-Of course, I didn't act on those thoughts, and just set the real, final boundaries of no individual contact with either of them, giving up on both friendships I once treasured.
-Expectedly, the pain and the anger lingered.
-When this line was on, somehow it touched me, met me where I was and gently nudged me to shake off the lingering anger.
-I realized that all the villainous plans weren't really me and definitely weren't worth it.
-It's a poetic way to say, if you invest your energy and time into something that is going to sink anyway, even if you're winning, you're actually losing.
-With that simplified, light-hearted wisdom in the pocket, I was happy to just drop the act and cut down significantly on how much mental space these thoughts were taking in me.
+Of course, I didn’t act on those thoughts, and just set the real, final boundaries of no individual contact with either of them, giving up on both friendships I once treasured.
+Expectably, the pain and anger lingered.
+When this line was on, somehow it touched me, met me where I was and gently nudged me to shake the lingering anger off.
+I realized that all the villainous thoughts weren't really me and definitely weren't worth it.
+Her succinct line was like a rhythmic way of saying: If you invest your energy and time into something that’s sinking anyways, even if you're winning, you're losing.
+With that simplified, light-hearted wisdom in the pocket, I was happy to just drop the act and cut down considerably on how much mental space these thoughts were taking up.

 “Clearing the air, I breathed in the smoke.”